datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 """
 ```

-We are familiar with file operation, the algorithm looks as follows:
+We are familiar with file operation; the algorithm looks as follows:

 #### save_in_file() Algorithm